archxta/cse15l-lab-reports/lab1.md

 architap@Architas-MacBook-Pro cse15l-lab-reports %

 ```
-The command cd with a path to the cse15l-lab-reports directory brought me back to the cse15l-lab-reports directory as shown above.
+The command cd with a path to the cse15l-lab-reports directory brought me to the cse15l-lab-reports directory as shown above.
 Thus, the current directory changed from home to cse15l-lab-reports after running this command.
 This output is not an error.

 3.  **path to file as argument**